 After lunch in a local fish restaurant, we drive to Kursi, site of the Miracle of the Swin (Matthew 8), and tour Capernaum.
 We end the day at the Mount of Beatitudes, Where by Catholic tradition Jesus stated the Sermon on the mount (Matthew 5).

 Day 3 – On the Way to Damascus

-We continue to explore the vicinity of the Sea of Galilee by visiting the Church of the Multiplication of Loaves and fishes (Luke 9), and the nearby “Church of the Primacy of Peter” (John 21).
+We continue to explore the vicinity of the Sea of Galilee by visiting the Church of the Multiplication of Loaves and fish (Luke 9), and the nearby “Church of the Primacy of Peter” (John 21).
 Next we ascend to the Golan Heights, on the possible historical route Paul took to Damascus (Acts 9).